 - A drop of pure nicotine can kill a person

 - Nicotine addiction can cause most cancers, especially lung cancer which is the most deadly in the US

 - Nicotine addiction affects nearly all parts of the body

 - Nicotine abuse results in the deterioration of all bodily function and shortens one’s lifespan significantly

 There are different treatments and methods available for nicotine addiction, each one with different success rates depending on what suits the individual.
 Nicotine replacement therapies are the most advertised, claimed by the US government to take the best effect in smoking cessation when used with behavioral therapies.
-Medical treatments for nicotine addiction for nicotine addiction are also offered.
+Medical treatments and rehab for nicotine addiction are also offered.

-While taking any of the suggested methods, a good source of continuous support should be available.
+While taking any of the addiction treatment services or rehab facilities, a good source of continuous support should be available.
 This ensures that quitting the habit lasts for good, as external support and encouragement strengthen the individual’s will to quit and stay quit.

 For those who struggle with nicotine addiction, but are unable to quit cold turkey there are nicotine delivery technologies that have a potential to greatly reduce the harm from inhaling combustion chemicals and carcinogens that are found in the tobacco cigarettes.
 The latest research from Public Health England indicates that electronic cigarettes are “around 95% less harmful than tobacco”.
 There are also different volunteer organizations, like Quitday.org, who also support “e-cig” technology and its harm reduction potential.
 You can learn more about different electronic cigarettes here as well as read the full report from Public Health England.
 There are even specific online applications, that allow finding local vaporizers and electronic cigarettes stores with just couple clicks (like this vape stores locator, for instance).